FlxB2/fapra-algorithms-optimizations/osm-tasks/README.md

 ```
 Use the '-n <node number>' to set the number of nodes used for building the graph.
 After building the graph, the program will save the graph to disk into a file with the name `<coastlines_file>.<number_of_nodes>.bin`, which will be loaded at further program starts, if the same number of nodes and the same coastlines file (name) is used (unless the `-f` flag is used to ignore the file and rebuild the graph).

+## REST API

+The API is documented automatically at `http://localhost:8000/swagger-ui/index.html`.

-## OpenAPI Specification
+### OpenAPI Specification

 We used [OpenAPI 3](https://swagger.io/specification/) to specify the API interfaces between the backend and the frontend.
-The specification file can be found at `http://localhost:8000/openapi.json`
+The specification file can be found at `http://localhost:8000/openapi.json`.
+The file is used to generate stubs for the frontend and to document the REST API automatically.